demisquare/Flow-Free/README.md

 Quit game with **Escape** key.

 ## History:
+#### 23-06-19:
+- More levels.
+- Added readLevel() in Setup class.
+- Now is possible to go back to menu after victory.
+- Now is possible to load a level simply using its number.

+#### 22-06-19:
+- GameMap is now included in PathMap.
+- Now the game is (almost) playable.

+#### 21-06-19:
+- **PATHS!
+FINALLY!**
+- Added antialiasing.
+- Minor bugfixes.

 #### 20-06-19:
-- Added PathMap class
+- Added PathMap class.
-- Added victory conditions
+- Added victory conditions.
-- Fixed colors list update
+- Fixed colors list update.
-- Now paths should close correctly
+- Now paths should close correctly.

 #### 19-06-19:
-- Added AddPath method in GameMap class
+- Added AddPath method in GameMap class.
-- Added operator== for GameObj objects
+- Added operator== for GameObj objects.
-- Path creation improvements
+- Path creation improvements.

 #### 17-06-19:
-- Changed GameObj*** to vector<vector<GameObj*> >
+- Changed GameObj*** to vector<vector<GameObj*> >.
-- Path creation improvements
+- Path creation improvements.

 #### 08-05-19:
 - Added Empty (extends GameObj) Class.